 Checking Out Temptation: A Natural Experiment with Purchases at the Grocery Register

-A long literature in psychology, as well as a more recent theory literature in economics, suggests that prolonged exposure to a tempting stimulus can eventually lead people to "succumb" to that temptation.
-Here we develop a simple model of decision under temptation, and test its predictions using data from a natural experiment.
-We take advantage of naturally occurring, exogenous variation in the amount of time individual consumers spend waiting in grocery store checkout lines.
-We collect over 2,800 observations from three grocery stores.
-We obtain robust evidence that time spent in line economically and statistically significantly increases the probability that one purchases a tempting item.
-For example, people who wait in line 25 percent longer than average are between 12 and 25 percent more likely to purchase a tempting item.
-Moreover, for any fixed time in line, we find that the presence of a child significantly increases the likelihood of a purchase.
-These results are consistent with models that connect purchasing decisions to temptation, and also suggest that children yield to temptation more rapidly than adults.
-Our results offer novel quantitative and empirical content to the rapidly expanding economics literature on decisions under temptation.
+A lengthy literature in economics and psychology indicates that prolonged exposure to a tempting stimulus can lead people to “succumb” to that temptation.
+Here we develop a model of decision under temptation, and test its predictions using a natural experiment.
+We take advantage of exogenous variations in the amount of time over 2,800 individual consumers spent exposed to tempting items while waiting in grocery store checkout lines.
+Because we passively observe these consumers’ naturally occurring purchase decisions, our approach avoids confounds that can arise in designed experiments on temptation and self-control.
+Our main finding is that time spent in line economically and statistically significantly increases the probability that a consumer purchases a tempting item.
+Our results provide novel quantitative content to the rapidly expanding literature on decisions under temptation.

 First version: August 2004